-An Oregon hunter was impaled in freak accident while hauling an elk.
+An Oregon hunter suffered serious injuries after a freak accident that occurred while he was hauling an elk.

-In an incident that once again shows you never know when a freak accident will occur, a 69-year-old Oregon hunter was airlifted after being impaled on the antlers of an elk he was dragging with an ATV.
+In an incident that once again shows you never know when a freak accident will occur, emergency responders had to airlift a 69-year-old Oregon hunter.
+An elk's antlers impaled him as he was dragging it with an ATV.

-News Channel 21 reports Gary Heeter was going into shock when first responders reached him and his hunting party in the Maury Mountains in Crook County.
-He was subsequently airlifted from the area by a Life Flight helicopter to St. Charles Bend hospital, where he was said to be in fair condition.
+News Channel 21 reports Gary Heeter was going into shock when first responders reached him, and his hunting party in the Maury Mountains in Crook County.

-In spite of his injuries in the freak crash, Heeter was conscious and communicating with others when Crook County Sheriff's deputies became the first responders on the scene.
+In spite of his injuries in the freak crash, Heeter was conscious and communicating with others when deputies from the Crook County Sheriff's Office became the first responders on the scene.